 Twickenham's Eel Pie Island is an enclave of west London enveloped in musical legend, artistic curios galore — and a good deal of secrecy.

-Though you can cross the footbridge onto the piscatorially-monikered island anytime you like, you'll only get a tantalising whiff of the creative minds buzzing inside (think shrubbery-ensconced huts festooned with headless mannequins, skeletons in cages, and other forms of screwball sculpture).
+Though you can cross the footbridge onto the piscatorially-monikered island anytime you like, you'll only get a tantalising whiff of the creative minds buzzing inside (think shrubbery-ensconced huts festooned with headless mannequins, skeletons in cages and other forms of screwball sculpture).

 On Saturday 28/Sunday 29 June, and again on Saturday 5/Sunday 6 July 2025, you're invited into the creative hubs of the artists who live and work on the island.
-While enjoying a rare opportunity to hobnob with the locals, you can peruse handmade ceramics, oil paintings, jewellery, ceramic sculptures, and the like — there's even a resident cartoonist.
-And of course, if any particular treasure ruffles your truffles, you can take it back to the mainland with you.
-Refreshments are available (we once had a Pimm's surrounded by some VERY interesting sculptures).
+While enjoying a rare opportunity to hobnob with the locals, you can peruse handmade ceramics, oil paintings, jewellery and ceramic sculptures — there's even a resident cartoonist.

-While you're in Twickenham, we recommend a trip to Eel Pie Island Museum, which details the island's rock n' roll roots — including The Who, the Stones and Pink Floyd, to name a few — as well as famous residents, including the late Trevor Baylis, inventor of the wind-up radio.
+While you're in Twickenham, we recommend a trip to Eel Pie Island Museum, which details the island's rock n' roll roots — including The Who, the Stones and Pink Floyd — as well as famous residents, including the late Trevor Baylis, inventor of the wind-up radio.
+The museum's on the Twickenham mainland, and you can visit any time of year, Thursday-Sunday.

-As well as that, there's a Twickenham Museum, open Friday-Sunday.
+There's also Twickenham Museum, open Friday-Sunday.
 What a thoroughly cultured place Twickenham is.

 Eel Pie Island Artists Summer Open Studios, Twickenham, free entry, 28-29 June, and 5-6 July 2025, 11am-6pm.